-Further, as required by the UAE Federal Law No. (32) of 2021 and its amendments, we report that:
+Further, as required by the the requirements of DMCCA Company Regulations 2020 and the requirements of UAE Federal Decree Law No. (32) of 2021 and its amendments, we report that:

-- (i) we have obtained all the information and explanations which we considered necessary for our audit; - (ii) the financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (32) of 2021 and its amendments; - (iii) the Entity has maintained proper books of account; - (iv) the financial information included in the Directors' report is consistent with the books of account of the Entity; - (v) the Entity has not purchased or invested in any shares during the year ended 31 March 2024; - (vi) note 15 to the financial statements discloses material related party transactions and the terms under which they were conducted; and - (vii) based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Entity has contravened during the financial year ended 31 March 2024 any of the applicable provisions of the UAE Federal Law No. (32) of 2021 and its amendments or of its Articles of Association which would materially affect its activities or its financial position as at 31 March 2024.
+- i) we have obtained all the information and explanations which we considered necessary for our audit; - ii) the financial statements have been prepared and comply, in all material respects, with the applicable provisions of the the requirements of DMCCA Company Regulations 2020 and the requirements of UAE Federal Decree Law No. (32) of 2021 and its amendments; - iii) the Entity has maintained proper books of account; - iv) the financial information included in the Directors' report is consistent with the books of account of the Entity; - v) note # 14 to the financial statements discloses material related party transactions and the terms under which they were conducted; - vi) based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Entity has contravened during the financial year ended 31 March 2024 any of the applicable provisions of the the requirements of DMCCA Company Regulations 2020 and the requirements of UAE Federal Decree Law No. (32) of 2021 and its amendments or of its Articles of Association which would materially affect its activities or its financial position as at 31 March 2024.